-If you do need further help with your eating problem please contact your GP.
+If you do need further help with your eating problem please contact your GP, the Cullen Centre or local self-help group (see appendix b).

 APPENDIX A BOOKLIST

 The books listed here are those that are readily available in bookshops.
 Waterstone's have a particularly wide ranging selection of books which you will find listed under "Popular Psychology" and "Health".
 Although we have recommended the books below obviously individual choice and opinion is an important consideration.
 Books marked with use Cognitive Behaviour Therapy (CBT) techniques.